-Rob Johnson won’t run for re-election in Seattle’s big 2019 council elections
+Rob Johnson won’t run for re-election in Seattle’s big 2019 City Council elections

 Johnson had hoped the council would have by now also adopted upzones for Seattle’s 27 remaining urban villages.
 But neighborhood conversations and legal protests have delayed those.

 “I really wanted to achieve these objectives and we’ve accomplished almost all of them,” the council member said.
+“It’s a record I’m really proud of.”

 Some constituents will be happy to see Johnson go, including those who think the tax hikes he supported are making Seattle too costly.